Translational Medical Research (MScTMR)

 |Language of instruction:||English|

 Translational Medical Research concentrates on the interface between experimental basic science and clinical medicine.
-The aim is thus to ‚translate’ knowledge, mechanisms and techniques discovered by basic scientific research into new approaches for diagnosis and treatment of diseases.
-Translation in the reverse direction is also highly pertinent, namely the translation of clinical observations into new research questions.
-This can colloquially be described as ‘triple B’ (from bench to bedside and back again).
+Accordingly, the aim is to “translate” knowledge, mechanisms and techniques discovered by basic scientific research into new approaches to diagnosis and the treatment of diseases.
+Translation in the reverse direction is also highly pertinent, namely the translation of clinical observations into novel research issues.
+Colloquially, this two-way process is frequently referred to as “triple B” (from bench to bedside and back again).

-The recent far-reaching and dynamic developments in molecular and cellular biology set high standards for the training of future clinicians capable of working in the translational research field.
-Equally, these developments dictate the need for scientists who are able to understand the rationale behind diagnosis and therapy, to define preconditions for using new molecular therapies in the individual patients, and who are committed to transferring scientific knowledge into clinical practice.
+The recent far-reaching and dynamic developments in molecular and cellular biology have set high standards for the training of future clinicians capable of working in the translational research field.
+Equally, these developments dictate the need for scientists who are able to understand the rationale behind diagnosis and therapy, to define preconditions for using new molecular therapies on individual patients and who are committed to transferring scientific knowledge to clinical practice.
 Interdisciplinary cooperation is an essential key to success in this endeavour.

-The Master of Science in Translational Medical Research (MScTMR) programme builds on these demands and systematically provides students with the knowledge and skills necessary to participate in the frontier of translational medical research.
-Reflecting the research foci of our faculty, students can choose to specialize in Molecular Oncology, Neurobiology or Vascular Medicine.
+The Master of Science in Translational Medical Research (MScTMR) programme builds on these demands and systematically provides students with the knowledge and skills required to participate at the cutting edge of translational medical research.
+In accordance with the major research emphases in our Faculty, students can choose to specialise in Molecular Oncology, Neurobiology or Vascular Medicine.

-- to generate excellent young researchers who possess the necessary combination of scientific and medical knowledge and skills to contribute successfully to the future of translational medical research.
+- to produce excellent young researchers equipped with the combination of scientific and medical knowledge and skills required to contribute successfully to the future of translational medical research.

-The growing importance of translational medical research is recognized by a number of international research organizations and has also been repeatedly emphasized by the national organisations such as the DFG (Deutsche Forschungsgemeinschaft = German Research Foundation), as well the European Union.
+The growing importance of translational medical research is recognized by a number of international research organizations and has also been repeatedly emphasised by national organisations such as the DFG (Deutsche Forschungsgemeinschaft = German Research Foundation) and by the European Union.

-Graduates of our MScTMR will therefore have attractive academic career perspectives, for example in:
+MScTMR graduates will therefore have attractive academic career prospects, for example at/in

 - basic molecular and medical research centres